attrill20/FPLFixtureCalendar/README.md

 - Add a logo to the site and navbar
 - Add an AI chat to recommend players to pick
 - Add a database of historical data
+- Transition all data to be stored in a DB (mongoDB)
+- Add Twiiter / X feed on the homepage

 #### Calendar Page